meltinglava/rust_presentation/presentation.md

 Traits
 ---

-A trait describes some functionality / capability.
-Think of them abit like java interfaces.
+A trait describes some functionality or capability.
+Think of them a bit like Java interfaces.
-It is used mostly with generics and is crutial to safety.
+They are used mostly with generics and are crucial to safety.

 <!-- pause  -->